jbush001/NyuziProcessor/tests/render/README.md

     ../../../bin/emulator -f 640x480 WORK/program.hex

+## Automated test

+The 'test' target will automatically check the result.
+Each program runs and writes the contents of its framebuffer to a file.
+The test calculates the SHA-1 checksum of this output file and compares it to a reference checksum in the Makefile.

+Because of floating point rounding differences between the emulator and the hardware model, the output may differ slightly.
+Therefore, the automated test checksums are only valid for the emulator. *This should be fixed*

 ## Using Verilog model

 Type 'make verirun'.
 As with the emulator, it writes the result image to output.png.

 ## On FPGA